Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Overview of the generalized autoDML framework

 \subsection{Examples}

 This section presents several examples of parameters in semiparametric statistics and causal inference that fall within our framework.

-Our first example illustrates that continuous linear functionals—such as counterfactual means and the ATE—fall within our framework \citep{chernozhukov2018double}.
-In particular, the autoDML framework of \citet{chernozhukov2022automatic} for such functionals arises as a special case of our approach.
-We consider the data structure \(Z = (X, A, Y)\), where \(X \in \mathbb{R}^d\) denotes covariates, \(A \in \{0, 1\}\) is a binary treatment indicator, and \(Y \in \mathbb{R}\) is the outcome.
-The outcome regression is defined as \(\mu_P(a, x) := E_P[Y \mid A = a, X = x]\).
-This example serves as a running illustration throughout the paper, and all examples will be revisited in Appendix~\ref{sec:examplesback}.
+Our first example illustrates that continuous linear functionals of regressions, weight functions such as density ratios, and Riesz representers all fall within our framework \citep{chernozhukov2018double}.
+In particular, the autoDML framework of \citet{chernozhukov2022automatic} for regression functionals arises as a special case of our approach, including estimands such as counterfactual means and the average treatment effect.
+We consider the data structure \(Z = (X, A, Y)\), where \(X \in \mathbb{R}^d\) denotes covariates, \(A \in \{0,1\}\) is a binary treatment indicator, and \(Y \in \mathbb{R}\) is the outcome.
+The outcome regression is defined by \(\mu_P(a,x) := E_P[Y \mid A=a, X=x]\).
+This example serves as a running illustration throughout the paper, and all examples are examined in greater detail in Appendix~\ref{sec:examplesback}.